-Note that in addition to your US tax for expats, you may also be required to file an informational return on your assets held in foreign financial accounts called a Foreign Bank Account Report (FBAR), otherwise known as FinCEN Form 114.
+Note that in addition to your taxes in Spain for expats, you may also be required to file an informational return on your assets held in foreign financial accounts called a Foreign Bank Account Report (FBAR), otherwise known as FinCEN Form 114.

 By planning ahead, you should be able to take advantage of the strategies above in order to minimize or eliminate your US tax obligation.
 To learn more about these tax savings and other tips, download a US expat tax guide.

 Residency in Spain

 In order to be considered a resident of Spain for tax purposes, you must meet the following requirements determined by Spanish domestic legislation:

 - An individual is present in Spain for more than 183 days during a calendar year.
 If there are sporadic absences, the individual must prove that he or she is a tax resident elsewhere.
 (Note that temporary visits to Spain in order to comply with contractual obligations under cultural and humanitarian collaboration agreements with the Spanish authorities which are not remunerated are not included when calculating the 183-day residence period.)

 - An individual has business or economic interests in Spain.